websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/building-content-pages.md

     ![Begin by adding your new Content Page.](building-content-pages/images/01.png)

-1. Select the *Blank* template or one of the exiting templates.
+1. Select the *Blank* template or one of the existing templates.
 1. In the *Add Page* dialog, type your page's *Name*.
 1. Alternatively, click the Actions Menu (![Actions](../../../images/icon-actions.png)) of an existing Content Page and select *Edit*.